 The vision and experience of our faculty, like GRAMMY®-nominated songwriter Phil Galdston, Master Teacher in Songwriting and Faculty Songwriter-in-Residence, help students to engage and explore songwriting with breadth, depth, and fierce individuality.
 The Songwriters Hall of Fame Master Sessions, which we present in collaboration with the Songwriters Hall of Fame, have featured such luminaries as Jimmy Webb, Nile Rodgers, David Byrne, Glenn Frey, Valerie Simpson, Felix Cavaliere, John Sebastian, and the late Hal David.
 These unique master classes, in tandem with other innovative programs like our FRIDAY@1 interview/Q&A series (see list to the right), provide our students with unparalleled access to the some of the foremost music-makers of our time.

 Through our curriculum, our students have the opportunity to study songwriting and related arts in a number of different settings:

-- Private, one-on-one classes;
+- Private, one-on-one classes

-- As part of Songwriters Forum (12-15 students) and
+- As part of Songwriters Forum (12-15 students)

-- In hands-on performance, production, arranging and engineering classes in the studio environment.
+- In hands-on performance, production, arranging and engineering classes in the studio environment

-SONGWRITING: M.M. in Music Theory and Composition
+MM in Music Theory and Composition with a Concentration in Songwriting

-Phil Galdston, NYU Songwriter-in-Residence, firstname.lastname@example.org
+Phil Galdston, Director of Songwriting, Master Teacher of Songwriting/NYU Songwriter-in-Residence, firstname.lastname@example.org